Optimization

 If you're going to optimize for AI-generated answers, you need to understand what happens between the moment someone asks a question and the moment a chatbot responds.
 These systems don't work like traditional search engines.
 They don't just match keywords to pages and sort them by authority.

-When someone asks a legal question, AI platforms first pull potentially relevant content from their index or from live web results.
-Google's AI Overviews run on a proprietary system called FastSearch, which relies on a signal set called RankEmbed.
+Google's AI Overviews run on a proprietary retrieval system called FastSearch, which relies on a signal set called RankEmbed.
 Court documents from Google's antitrust case show that RankEmbed measures semantic relationships between queries and documents.
 It evaluates how closely a piece of content aligns with the actual meaning behind what someone asked, rather than just counting backlinks or checking domain metrics.
+For a law firm, this means a well-structured page that directly answers a specific legal question can outperform a page with a higher domain authority score that covers the same topic in vague, unfocused language.

 After pulling relevant content, the AI model combines information from multiple sources into one coherent answer.
 Content structure matters enormously at this stage.
 AI systems look for discrete answer blocks: a clear question, a direct response, and supporting evidence or context.
 Pages built this way are significantly easier for AI to pull from and credit.
+Perplexity, for example, shows its sources with every answer.
+When it responds to a legal question, it cites the specific pages it drew from.
+ChatGPT draws on live web data and knowledge bases, favoring content from sites it considers trustworthy.
+Claude and Gemini both do well with longer, more complex answers and tend to favor in-depth guides that cover multiple scenarios.

 The Three Levels of Answer Engine Optimization